 Where to eat vegan food in Prague

-There are quite a lot of Czech style vegan food to try and the price is incredible cheap for what you get.
+There are quite a lot of Czech-style vegan food to try and the price is incredibly cheap for what you get.
 It’s not a fancy place but the food is wholesome and incredibly cheap.

 Located: Melantrichova 463/15, 110 00 Staré Město, Czechia

 If you have seen my Instagram it’s no secret that this was my absolute favourite place in Prague.
 It’s a cafe with only raw and vegan cakes.
 I do believe they have breakfast as well.
 But the main attraction for me was the huge display of raw vegan cakes that you can order with an equally as huge cup of tea.
 This place is just a slice of heaven if you ask me.
 Highly recommended!